Ensemble Kalman Methods: A Mean Field Perspective: Conclusions and Open Problems

 \end{itemize}

 On the methodology side there are also a number of significant challenges, which we also list here.

 \begin{itemize}

-\item Given ability to compute an ensemble of evaluations of the combined state-observation dynamical system, what is the optimal way to combine them to either estimate the state given an observation sequence, or the filtering distribution.
+\item Given ability to compute an ensemble of evaluations of the combined state-observation dynamical system, determine the optimal (in terms of cost/error trade-off) way to combine the ensemble to either estimate the state given an observation sequence, or the filtering distribution.

 \item Given ability to compute an ensemble of evaluations of the forward model, what is the optimal way to combine them to either estimate the parameter given an observation, or the posterior distribution, for the corresponding inverse problem.